tlo.simulation module¶

 Schedule an event to happen on the given future date.

-- Parameters
+- Parameters:

-event – the Event to schedule
+event – The event to schedule.

-date – when the event should happen
+date – wWen the event should happen.

 Fires the event once for the given date

-- Parameters
+- Parameters:

 event –